davidecolussi/Politok/README.md

 To setup the environment:

-- install WSL with Ubuntu for Windows 10
+- install WSL with Ubuntu for Windows 10 and run following commands (if you want, you may create a virtual environment):
 - pip install TikTokApi
 - python -m playwright install
 - edit the python example code and follow this video to insert your personal token (it is refreshed every 2 hours): https://www.youtube.com/watch?v=zwLmLfVI-VQ&t=117s